 Final Thoughts

 Klebsiella pneumoniae is a normal part of the gut microbiome, but it can contribute to gut dysfunction, inflammation, and autoimmune-related issues when it becomes opportunistic.
-Maintaining a healthy balance through diet, probiotics, and gut-supportive strategies like IgY supplementation can help keep Klebsiella in check and support long-term digestive health.
+Maintaining a healthy balance through diet, probiotics, and gut-supportive strategies like IgY supplementation can help keep it in check and support long-term digestive health.
 If you suspect an imbalance, working with a healthcare provider to assess and address gut health concerns is always wise.